mortonprod/product-upload/README.md

 The node middle ware will recieve the json and assets and then pass this on to an external server or the inbuilt test implementation.
 Either way the server will wait until it has recieved a success or failure string which is then passed to the user interface.

+It will also deal with authentication and cookie handling.
+You must pass in a mongodb.
+Check out the version used in package.json if your having problems.

 ## Testing the Database

 With the current assets the database must be checked before it is updated.
 The issues will be passed back to the node server as a list.